 A gray monolith is either a tyrannical disparity where one side acts as dictator, or a mutually tiresome bore that leaves a sensual void; neither is emotionally satisfying.

 The moment you’re seen as tediously predictable or unwaveringly subservient is the moment your individuality can be subverted and stripped, leaving you either vulnerable to manipulation (pathological) or devoid of genuine connection (grayness).
-It represents the absence of accountability, as it occurs when one element stops standing up for itself.
-If there’s no accountability there’s no responsibility.
-This is not how love thinks or acts.
+It represents the absence of accountability, as it occurs when one element stops standing up for itself, or doesn’t know how.
+Without accountability there’s no responsibility: love requires commitment consistent with these terms.

 Love understands devotion demands reciprocity, which necessitates responsibility to each other.
 Nothing, absolutely nothing, is without some condition; “unconditional” only speaks to a condition too dark and unpleasant to recognize.
-Something is always expected of you.
+Something is always expected of you; if you don’t know what that is, you’ll figure it out when you stop (or start) doing it.

 Patterns of Comfort